 The prognosis isn’t good: according to Audubon’s latest report, Survival by Degrees, climate change threatens nearly two-thirds of North American birds.
 But with the deep insight gained on each species, Audubon and other conservation groups can better target policy recommendations and conservation efforts to make a difference.

-Audubon’s peer-reviewed research predicts that climate change will threaten nearly half of all bird species in North America over the next century.
-With the climate report’s publication, Audubon continued its long tradition of buttressing advocacy with hard science.
-The report drew on climate models and observations from thousands of citizen-scientists to conclude that 314 species, including well known species like the bald eagle, brown pelican and common loon, were severely at risk due to global warming.
+Audubon’s first Birds and Climate Change Report, published in 2014, found that 314 species, including well-known species like the bald eagle, brown pelican, and common loon, were severely at risk due to global warming.
 Ten states were at risk of losing their official state bird.